alyssaesprtu/Data-Analyst-Project-Portfolio/README.md

 Using **SQL, Python, Excel, and Power BI**, I analyze data, uncover trends, and create dashboards that support data-driven decision-making.
 My focus is not just on finding answers in the data, but on understanding the business story behind the numbers.

-This portfolio showcases projects that demonstrate my skills in data cleaning, exploratory data analysis, data visualization, and business intelligence.

 ## 📂 Projects

 ### 1. E-Commerce Sales and Customer Analysis